 Dr. Zelnick remains dedicated to teaching and has currently almost completed full Suzuki method teacher training.
 Additionally, Leah was part of the Quartet-in-Residence at Allegheny College for the summers of 2002 and 2003, and the Quartet-in-Residence at the Upper Valley Music Festival in the summer of 2007 with teaching and performing tours of Vermont and New Hampshire.

-Leah currently is on faculty at Pakachoag School of Greater Worcester in Auburn, MA.
-Recently, Leah accepted the position of Student Performance and Outreach Coordinator for Pakachoag School, and will additionally be assisting with development and administrative work.
+Leah recently completed six years on faculty at Pakachoag School of Greater Worcester in Auburn, MA, as well as three years in the position of Student Performance and Outreach Coordinator where she assisted with development and administrative work.
 In 2011, she took full examination and received her Massachusetts educator license.

 Leah also maintains a private studio and performs actively in and around the New England area.

 Leah is a 2014-2015 Assets for Artists receipient: http://assetsforartists.org/2014/01/15/artist-spotlight-leah-zelnick/